simonriou/chess/README.md

 The `processed/` directory contains the processed versions of the `datasets/classical_2000_0124.pgn` and `datasets/test_double.pgn` files.
 The first one contains all the classical games of 2000+ rated players played on Lichess during January 2024.
 The second one is just a sample of that file that I used for tests.

 It took approximately 20 minutes to process a bit more than 1000 games using 4 workers.
 It is still relatively slow, but keep in mind that this process will be needed once for each dataset.

+The `CNN_flat` files (single and double) are the two first models.
+They contain functions that train and compare the different models.
+Their performances can also be vizualized using the `performances/single_vs_double.py` script.

 ## Contributing